 Also, just like in the diagnostic setting, the therapeutic radiographer provides a vital nexus between the managing clinicians and the patient.
 For instance, in a patient who presents with ovarian cancer, the radiographer plays a mediatory role in the management of the condition.

-This is because he monitors the progression of cancer, suggests methods of improving the possibilities of killing the cancers while sparing normal tissues, and provides vital follow-up images, and so on.
+This is because he monitors the progression of cancer, suggests methods of improving the possibilities of killing the cancers while sparing normal tissues, provides vital follow-up images, and so on.
 This smoothens and potentiates the work of the clinician or oncologist who now takes the final but important decisions while taking into cognizance the available information provided by the radiographer.
 This decision ultimately affects the quality of care and attention given to the patient.